-As an application of Morrey's regularity theorems, we get the following \begin{thm} Let $X:\Sigma^n\to\mathbb{R}^{n+1}$ be an embedding of a hypersurface with boundary $\partial\Sigma$.
-If $X(\Sigma)$ satisfies one of the following:

-\begin{itemize} \item[(i).] $X(\Sigma)$ is a $C^{1}$ minimal hypersurface;\\ \item[(ii).] $X(\Sigma)$ is a $C^{1}$ hypersurface of constant mean curvature;\\ \item[(iii).] $X(\Sigma)$ is a $C^{2}$ hypersurface of constant $r$-th mean curvature containing an interior elliptic point, $r>1$ and $H_r>0$ for proper choice of the unit normal vector field, \end{itemize} then $X(\Sigma)$ is real analytic at each interior point of $\Sigma$ and can be extended analytically across real analytic portion of the boundary $\partial\Sigma$. \end{thm} \begin{proof} We will divide the proof into three parts.
-In the first two parts we deal with cases (i) and (ii) simultaneously and in Part 3 we deal with case (iii).
+As an application of Morrey's regularity theorems, we get the following \begin{theorem} Let $X:\Sigma \rightarrow \mathbb{R}^{n+1}$ be an embedded hypersurface with boundary $\partial\Sigma$.
+If $\Sigma$ is one of the first three cases listed in Theorem \ref{gen2}, then $\Sigma$ is real analytic at each interior point of $\Sigma$ and can be extended analytically across each real analytic portion of the boundary $\partial\Sigma$. \end{theorem} \begin{proof} We divide the proof into three parts.
+In the first two parts we deal with cases (i) and (ii) simultaneously, and in Part 3 we deal with case (iii).